swolrus/swolrus.github.io/README.md

 A custom plugin has been written to add an index.md to each directory under the _notes collection path.
 These files will contain a link to each file/dir within the same directory.
 As the plugin has the setting: `priority :highest`, it generates before the bi-directional links meaning the connections are included both in backlinks and in the nodes graph.

-This plugin relys on some settings in config.yml namely the collections and defaults (included below).
+This plugin relys on some settings in config.yml namely the collections output template/permalink.
 The permalink is the most important as it is the syntax used when generating the backlinks and the indexes won't create edges without the format matching what it expects.

 ```yaml
 # ./_config.yml